ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R232]** All requirements for a workstep MUST also be applied to a workflow.

-This means that requirements such as determinism, updatabillity, versioning, characteristics of zero-knowledge proofs, etc. also apply to a workflow.
+This means that requirements such as determinism, ability to be updated, versioning, characteristics of zero-knowledge proofs, etc. also apply to a workflow.

 **[R233]** If there is more than one workstep in a workflow, the worksteps in a workflow MUST be causally connected.

-This means that the output of a workstep in a workflow is a required input into the subsequent workstep.
+This means that the output of a workstep in a workflow is a required input into one or more subsequent worksteps.

 **[D33]** If there is more than one workstep in a workflow, the zero-knowledge proof of correctness of the input to the last workstep in the workflow SHOULD be a proof that accumulates the valid proofs for all previous inputs.